 In episode 7 of One Piece, when Buggy learns how much Luffy values the straw hat he got from Shanks, he tries to destroy it... which only provokes Luffy further.
 (To be fair, Buggy hates Shanks even more than he hates Luffy)

-Bleach is pretty fond of these, the lead being The Messiah he can't actively seek combat so they use this as a method to make him.
+Bleach is pretty fond of these, the lead being an All-Loving Hero he can't actively seek combat so they use this as a method to make him.
 For example:

 In the Shinigami Arc, the hollow that killed his mother (for worse, he was a little child back then, and she died protecting him).